sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

   layout?** <br>It turns out the answer is still no!
 Once again, we can construct [an admittedly contrived counterexample](#counterexample-to-clangs-optin-performance-padding-analyzer)
     that we can optimize better by hand.

-I tried to find pre-existing mathematical answers to the problems above, but I didn't have much luck outside of people concluding the correctness of these algorithms from trying them out on a couple of very simple examples, giving handwavy proofs that missed edge cases, or just calling the problem trivial.
+I tried to find formal mathematical answers to the problems above, but I didn't have much luck outside of people concluding the correctness of these algorithms from trying them out on a couple of very simple examples, giving handwavy proofs that missed edge cases, or just calling the problem trivial.

 It's almost certain that mathematical answers are available in literature I'm unfamiliar with.
 But I wasn't able to find them, so my curiosity led me to try and give answers to the problems above on my own.
 It was definitely a good homework problem for me, at the very least!

 The rest of this blog post fills in the details needed for providing an answer to the first question above.
 We don't need any powerful mathematical tools here - because we add so many restrictions